matyasbohacek/spoter/README.md

 python -m [...]
 ```

+## Data

+As SPOTER works on top of sequences of signers' skeletal data extracted from videos, we wanted to eliminate the computational demands of such annotation for each training run by pre-collecting this.
+For this reason and reproducibility, we are open-sourcing this data for WLASL100 and LSA64 datasets along with the repository.
+You can find the data [here]().

 ## License

 The **code** is published under the [Apache License 2.0](https://github.com/matyasbohacek/spoter/blob/main/LICENSE) which allows for both academic and commercial use if  relevant License and copyright notice is included, our work is cited and all changes are stated.